RyanJulyan/Flask-BDA/README.md

 * [Glossary](#glossary)

 # Requirements
-* Download and install Python (https://www.python.org/downloads/)
+* Download and install Python (https://www.python.org/downloads/) if you do not already have it installed.
-    * Ensure pip is installed should be because it comes with the latest versions of python but in case it is not, please install it from herre: https://pip.pypa.io/en/stable/installing/
+    * Ensure pip is installed (pip should be installed already because it comes with the latest versions of python) in case it is not, please install it from here: https://pip.pypa.io/en/stable/installing/

 ### Windows
 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal
+* Copy, paste and run the following code in the terminal
 ```
 pip install virtualenv

 ```
 > **Note:** if the package does not install you may need to run the comand as an admin.
 >
-> press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and Select the option "Run as administrator"
+> press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and Select the option "Run as administrator" and then follow the previous steps again

 ### Linux / Mac
 * Open new terminal
     * "Control + Option + Shift + T" to open the terminal
+* Copy, paste and run the following code in the terminal
 ```
 pip install virtualenv